jimmitjoo/tjo/docs/modules.md

 func (m *Module) Initialize(g interface{}) error {
     // Setup your module
-    // g is *gemquick.Gemquick but typed as interface{} for decoupling return nil
+    // g is *tjo.Tjo but typed as interface{} for decoupling return nil
 }